 Sales Force Effectiveness Matrix

-At a very high level, the Sales Force Effectiveness Matrix is used in the context of business, marketing, finance.
+At a very high level, the Sales Force Effectiveness Matrix is used in the context of business, sales, management.

 Sales Force Effectiveness Matrix quadrant descriptions, including examples